 SQL injection is one of the most common attack vectors today, but these attacks are, also, some of the easiest to prevent.

-This chapter from Securing SQL Server discusses what SQL injection attacks are and why they're so successful, then gives advice on how to stop SQL injection,
+This chapter from Securing SQL Server discusses what SQL injection attacks are and why they're so successful, then gives advice on how to stop SQL injection, how to detect any data compromises, and how to make sure your database is clean following an SQL injection attack.

 Securing SQL Server